Skip to main content

 #

-Static Deobfuscation
+Deobfuscation

 #

-• Mandiant FLARE Floss- Strings, but for obfuscation!
+• Mandiant FLARE Floss - Strings, but for obfuscation!
 This includes strings that are constructed on the stack, as well as strings decoded in functions.

-• Cyberchef- A graphical, recipe-style general static property parser.
+• Cyberchef - A graphical, recipe-style general static property parser.
 Often used for deobfuscation, decryption, and decoding.

 • Binary Refinery - A Python-based implementation of Cyberchef.
 Focused on command-line usage, and possess a strong set of Python bindings.